modera/tests-runner/README.md

 ## Installation

- * In a project where you want to run tests use this command to install runner bash script:
+ * (Optional, Recommended) If you have docker installed then in a project where you want to run tests use this command to install runner bash script:

         wget https://raw.githubusercontent.com/modera/tests-runner/master/scripts/phpunit.sh && chmod +x phpunit.sh

+ Later you will be able to use this script to run tests, on the first run this script will also install additional required components.

  * Create file named **.mtr** (notice a dot in the beginning) next to your phpunit.xml/phpunit.xml.dist, sample: